Buying Prints, Books and Gift Vouchers FAQs

 Original Prints: hand-printed by Dave Butcher, are mounted onto conservation card with permanent adhesive and have an off-white window mount over the image.
 They are packed inside a clear sleeve.
 The sleeved print is then taped between sheets of rigid MDF and wrapped for addressing and shipping.

-Resin Coated Large prints: 80 x 80cm, 100 x 70cm, 100 x 50cm, and special order sizes, are supplied unmounted and will usually be loosely rolled up, shipped inside a rigid cardboard postal tube to protect against damage during transit.
+Special Order Resin Coated Large prints: Print sizes larger than 70x50cm and 70x70cm (including mount borders) are available by special order and are not hand printed.
+These are supplied unmounted and will usually be loosely rolled up, shipped inside a rigid cardboard postal tube to protect against damage during transit.
 Larger orders may be supplied in clear protective sleeves packed flat between sheets of MDF rigid board, depending on size.
+Ask for details of sizes and prices.

 Yes but these are available by special order for personal collection only.
 Collection can be arranged from our studio in Tunstead Milton in Derbyshire or from a show that we are exhibiting at around the UK.
 The risk of broken glass prevents us from supplying framed photographs by mail order.
 Our framed prints are very reasonably priced and it may be worth considering a trip to the studio in the beautiful Peak District, or to an art fair closer to your home, rather than paying for framing locally: The frames are polished (shiny) black narrow-width aluminium, we do our own framing so that we can keep our prices as low as possible and we use frames chosen to complement our photographs.

 Yes, all photographs are shot on silver gelatin film using traditional cameras, currently Mamiya 7 cameras that give 7 x 6cm negatives with an image area 4.5 times bigger than 35mm.
-All photographs are printed in the darkroom using a traditional chemical process, silver gelatin papers and are signed by Dave Butcher.
+All photographs are hand printed by Dave Butcher in the darkroom using a traditional chemical process, silver gelatin papers and are signed by Dave Butcher.

 Original Prints are hand printed by Dave Butcher using traditional darkroom materials and methods.
 These use Ilford Multigrade Fibre Based paper (FB silver gelatin paper) and are processed archivally.
 That means they are expected to last hundreds of years as the image is made of silver and the paper is traditional baryta base, both known to be exceptionally stable on ageing.
 The range of tones and contrast in the print is also the greatest possible using any technology currently available today, either traditional or digital.

-Resin Coated Prints are printed using a different sort of darkroom printing paper.
+Resin Coated Prints are available by special order only for sizes larger than Dave Butcher prints (above 70x50cm or 70x70cm including mount) printed using a different sort of darkroom printing paper.
 The print is made of silver gelatin but the paper is resin coated rather than fibre based.
 You still receive a traditional darkroom print but not quite the same high quality possible using the FB paper described above for Original Prints.
 This is stable for several decades and has a slightly reduced range of tones but still greater than the range produced by digital inkjet printers.
-This is used for the largest sizes which are too big to be printed by Dave Butcher (images greater than 60 x 50cm), as well as the 30 x 24cm prints.
-These are either hand printed by Dave Butcher (termed Sample Prints) or are made from a digital file from a very high resolution scan of the black and white film negative (called Silver Prints).
-The digital file is manipulated by Dave Butcher to have a similar look to one of his darkroom prints and is then sent to the Ilford Lab who print the image onto a resin coated darkroom paper.
+This is used for the largest sizes which are too big to be printed by Dave Butcher (images greater than 60 x 50cm which are used in 70x50cm and 70x70cm mounted prints).
+These are made from a digital file from a very high resolution scan of the black and white film negative.
+The digital file is manipulated by Dave Butcher to have a similar look to one of his darkroom prints and is then sent to a professional lab who print the image using a laser enlarger onto a resin coated darkroom paper.
+The maximum print size available is 1.2×1.2 metres.

 Yes, Limited Edition Original Prints are available for very few images.
 They are printed in small numbers to make them exclusive.
 The print runs are between 1 and 25 prints.
 They are priced by print run, not by the dimensions of the print as elsewhere.
 They are signed, titled and individually numbered and are unmounted to allow you the full choice of options with the presentation.
 Ask for details.

 Dave Butcher Photography has an extensive product range.
 It is not possible to keep every image in stock in every size.
 It is the intention to despatch any photograph within 3 weeks of receiving an order but may take longer.
-This might also be extended during periods of unusually high workload or due to photographic trips since all, except some 30 x 24cm, photographs are hand printed in the darkroom exclusively by Dave Butcher.
+This might also be extended during periods of unusually high workload or due to photographic trips since all photographs are hand printed in the darkroom exclusively by Dave Butcher.
 Prints that are in stock will usually be despatched within a few days of receiving an order.
 In the rare event of a problem with availability of a product, we will contact you.

 Books are always in stock and are usually despatched within 2 to 5 days.